 Elana’s knee bounced as she thought.
 Was there any way for her to get to those letters?

-She’d be able to hear when her parents retreated to their adjoined room.
+She’d be able to hear when her parents retreated to their connecting chambers.
 She could wait them out and sneak in—wait, no. She stifled a groan.
-She couldn’t do that, not with the magical wards on her father’s study.
-He would know instantly if anyone stepped foot inside without him.
+The magical wards on her father’s study would alert him the instant anyone tried to set foot inside.

-But those days were long gone.
-Even the memories of them had grown faint, reduced to mere shadows of the moments they’d encapsulated.
+Even the memories of them had grown faint, reduced to shadows.

 Gone were the echoes of children’s laughter and footsteps running down the corridors, of warm banter over the dining table.
 Gone were the days of having her hair braided by her older sisters, or being roped into the pranks and antics of her brothers.